Shmdtalha/DUA-Updated-Implementation-on-Ubuntu-Corpus/README.md

 Conversation with Deep Utterance Aggregation (DUA) on the Ubuntu Dialogue Corpus.

-All the code in this repository is meant to be run under python 2.7.
+All the code in this repository is meant to be run under python 3.5.
 Use `anaconda` or `miniconda` to set up an environment, and then `pip install -r requirements.txt` to install required libraries.

 You will also need to install the following via `conda install`:

-* `mkl-service`
+* `mkl-service` // TODO: check if really needed
 * `pygpu`

 ## Dataset